Pandemic Pushes Food Bank to Adapt

 GadellNet’s team installed two wireless access points in their warehouse.
 These access points were strategically placed in order to give the team full connection in all areas of the warehouse.
 This allowed the nonprofit to expand their business operations more fully to their warehouse facility.
 Efficiencies were created, with much less physical need to go back and forth to the office to connect to WiFi and it streamlined their work.
 There was no more waiting to connect to a server to get their donors their receipts and no more double work if the connection dropped in the middle of an order.

 To solve the issue with the server and migration, GadellNet created a new server for this organization.
-Migrating the application took a lot of coordinating.
+Migrating the application took a lot of coordination.
 GadellNet had to coordinate with the client and the vendor.
-The planning was well worth it, as the black out of the application to migrate was contained to a single, planned afternoon.
+The planning was well worth it, as the blackout of the application to migrate was contained to a single, planned afternoon.
 There was minimal disruption to the client.

 In order to help keep the educational program for single mothers underway, GadellNet created forms for the mothers to sign up and set them up with video chat.
 GadellNet also sourced Chromebooks for these “Momvocates” to make sure they were able to get the education they wanted.